-The most notable regional planning effort that Community Development staff is actively involved in is the effort led by ABAG and MTC to prepare a Sustainable Development Strategy (SCS) for the San Francisco Bay Area in compliance with SB 375.
+The most notable regional planning effort that Community Development staff is actively involved in is the effort led by the Association of Bay Area Governments (ABAG) and the Metropolitan Transportation Commission (MTC) to prepare a Sustainable Development Strategy (SCS) for the San Francisco Bay Area in compliance with SB 375.
 As part of this effort, staff is also involved in monitoring and providing input of the Regional Housing Needs Allocation (RHNA) process that is being coordinated with the SCS planning process.